EoinOKelly/Epic-KFC/server/backend/README.md

 - No MFA.
 - FastAPI in-memory rate limiting is single-process only; the provided Nginx config adds VM edge IP limits.
 - Refresh sessions are stored in PostgreSQL rather than Redis.
-- FastAPI does not currently terminate TLS itself; public HTTPS is provided by the gateway/proxy layer.
 - The backend stores and returns opaque encrypted `wire_payload_json` to authorized users, but cannot prove cryptographically that a payload used a claimed one-time prekey.
 - Blockchain anchoring requires the separate backend worker process to be running before pending anchors become confirmed Sepolia transactions.
 - There is no admin audit-log viewer route.